CrimsonSwarm/BMCodingChallenge_1/README.md

 ## Work to do:

 Adjust the index.tsx / create necessary files to:
+## DONE
 Display a loading info while the products are in loading state
+## DONE
 Change index.tsx to display a tile for each product with the following infos:

 -   Image (as image; you add also e.g.:"?imwidth=175" to the image url to get a 175px wide image)